-In recent years, coconut oil has become a popular supplement for people and pets (see “Crazy about Coconut Oil,” October 2005).
+In recent years, coconut oil has become a popular supplement for people and pets.
 Because its medium-chain fatty acids kill harmful bacteria, viruses, yeast, fungi, and parasites, its advocates call it an all-purpose infection fighter.
 As coconut oil expert and book author Bruce Fife, ND, explains, “Taking coconut oil daily is like a daily inoculation.
 It will help prevent your dog from becoming infected.”

 The recommended maintenance dose is 1 teaspoon coconut oil per 10 pounds of body weight per day in divided doses, always starting with smaller amounts and increasing gradually.
 When your dog has been exposed to tracheobronchitis or any other infection, the dose can be doubled.
 The only adverse effects of a too-high dose of coconut oil are loose, greasy stools and a temporary feeling of fatigue (thought to result from detoxification).
 Most dogs adjust easily to a coconut oil regimen, and because they’re usually fond of the taste, coconut oil can be fed from a spoon or added to your dog’s food.

 Honey and coconut oil work well together.
 Combine these two infection fighters for both the treatment of kennel cough and prevention of tracheobronchitis and other contagious diseases.

 Most natural foods markets and pet supply stores sell herbal products that help coughing dogs.